tdannecy/tdannecy.github.io/_posts/2016-11-01-redacting-many-Microsoft-Word-files.md

---
+---
 layout: post
 title: Redacting many Microsoft Word files quickly

---
+tags: tech
+published: true
+---

 Recently, my organization was cleaning out their files on SharePoint and moving them to be archived.
 The main concern with this was privacy as many of the documents in the collecion have sensitive information.
 All of these files were stored in SharePoint, making it really difficult to work with them
 (download, edit, save, upload, repeat).

 So, here's what I did to redact the 30,000 files.

-| ​The Duke Archive project involved over 30,000 documents. ​​​​To make sure these documents are completely rid of sensitive information, you're going to need to do several things to ​make the process easier and to make sure you find and redact everything you're looking for.
+First of all, ​​​to make sure these documents are completely rid of sensitive information, you're going to need to do several things to ​make the process easier and to make sure you find and redact everything you're looking for.

 # Mounting the ​SharePoint folder